mgmuscari/agenty/README.md

 Agenty uses [Jinja templates](https://jinja.palletsprojects.com/en/stable/templates/) to create dynamic prompts and messages by automatically populating template variables.

+> [!TIP]
-> 💡 Any attribute of your agent object that starts with a capital letter is automatically added to the template context.
+> Any attribute of your agent object that starts with a capital letter is automatically added to the template context.
 Agenty prefers to use template variables in `ALL_CAPS` formatting for better visibility.
 >
 > If you need to modify this default behavior, you can override the `template_context()` method in your custom agent class.